sara-nl/picas-profile/README.md

 cookiecutter https://github.com/sara-nl/picas-profile.git
 ```

 When asked for the PiCaS information, insert the information needed to connect to your PiCaS instance.
+NB: The `no_shared_fs` is used for Grid storage.
+If you have no shared file-system, like a regular drive on a laptop or mounted storage on a compute cluster, set this to true and input the necessary information to approach your storage cluster.
+The default protocol is set to gfal2, but this can be overriden if needed.

 Running
 =======